evannetwork/evannetwork.github.io/dapps/libs.md

 ---
 # evan.network libraries

-The evan.network DApps uses several libraries to handle a powerfull and (mostly) simple DApp development.
-Have a short look over all libraries that you will use by developing featured Angular DApps.
+evan.network DApps use several libraries to handle a powerful and (mostly) simple DApp development.
+Here is a short overview over the libraries that you will use while developing featured Angular DApps.

 | name / ens-address | sources                                                       | version | docs                                                                                                                                                                                                      |
 |:-------------------|:--------------------------------------------------------------|:--------|:----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|